 When your organization creates new account in Salesforce, you might want to create the same account in Microsoft Dynamics CRM as well.

-In this guide, we explain how to use the Salesforce REST connector to get details of your new accounts (e.g., Id, name and etc) from Salesforce, use the Microsoft dynamics CRM connector to add that information to Microsoft Dynamics CRM.
+In this guide, we explain how to use the Salesforce REST connector to get details of your new accounts (e.g., Id, name and etc) from Salesforce, use the Microsoft dynamics CRM connector to add that information to Microsoft Dynamics CRM and then send an email alert regarding the data lost to the relevant stakeholders (in this case, of any failiures) using the Gmail connector.

 How the solution works

-The following diagram illustrates how the solution works:
+The following diagram illustrates how the basic solution works:

 - Get the account details from Salesforce using the query operation (poll using scheduled tasks).